thesesc/thesesc.github.io/projects/fiddle-camp.md

 Tuition is $150/student (family discount: $75 for a second child, $25 each for a third+ child).
 Limited need-based financial aid is available.
 To qualify, send a brief message explaining your situation and desired level of assistance.
-(If you would like to contribute to the scholarship fund, please use one of the options [here](/donate) and include a note earmarking the money for scholarships.
-Thank you!).
-There is a $25 discount for each first-time student you refer, so be sure to invite your friends!
+*(If you would like to contribute to the scholarship fund, please use one of* *the options [here](/donate) and include a note earmarking the money for* *scholarships.
+Thank you!)* There is a $25 discount for each first-time student you refer, so be sure to invite your friends!

 **To register**, please fill out [this form](https://forms.gle/owk5ZJ6bLTvbhdC96).